stormhair/csci576/README.md

-### csci576
+## CSCI576 course project
 #### The goal of the project
-*Indexing a video clip
+* Indexing a video

-*Given an image, query the image in the video clip and generate a short video segment which is relevant to the image
+* Given an image, query the image in the video and generate a short video segment which is relevant to the image